SM6000 - Digital Management and Enterprise (2020/21)

 On successful completion of this module students will be able to:

 1. Analyse and address digital media clients’ briefs

 2. Evaluate and critically analyse digital media project management and digital media enterprise issues

 3. Produce a project management plan for a digital media production

-The Critical Report (weighting 40%) will encourage students to analyse the main issues about, and suggestsolutionsfor, problems in a specific digital media project management and enterprise scenario set by the tutor.
+Report; A 2,500 word Report analysing the main issues and suggesting the solutions to problems in a specific new media project management scenario set by the tutor. (weighting 40%).
+Due in week 15.
 This part of the assessment is designed to test students' analytical skills and problem-solving abilities.

 Bentley, C. (2010) PRINCE 2: A Practical Handbook.
 3rd ed.
 Amsterdam: Elsevier/Butterworth-Heinemann.